-- A. Hold a baccalaureate degree or above in a behavioral science with, training and experience as a counselor or psychotherapist.
-The degree must be obtained from a college or university accredited by an agency recognized by the U.S. Department of Education. - B. Hold a professional mental health license, certification, be listed as a candidate for a mental health license, or registered psychotherapist with the Colorado Department of Regulatory Agencies (DORA), and not be under current disciplinary action that the Application Review Committee, hereafter ARC determines would impede the applicant's ability to practice as a DVOMB Approved Provider. - C. Submit to a current background investigation in addition to a state and national criminal history record check pursuant to Section 16-11.8-104(2)(a), C.R.S. - D. Demonstrate community collaboration with local non-profit victim services, probation offices, and task forces. - E. Demonstrate compliance with the Standards. - F. Shall not have a conviction of, or a deferred judgement (other than a traffic violation of 7 points or less) for a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contendre to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony if the approved provider to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea. - G. Shall notify the Board of any civil dispute involving an underlying factual basis of domestic violence, in order for the Application Review Committee to review and determine the ability of the individual to practice under these Standards.
+Hold a CAC-II or CAC-III with a minimum of a baccalaureate degree in any field.
+The degree must be obtained from a college or university accredited by an agency recognized by the U.S. Department of Education.

+- B. Hold a professional mental health license, certification, be listed as a candidate for a mental health license, or registered psychotherapist with the Colorado Department of Regulatory Agencies (DORA), and not be under current disciplinary action that the Application Review Committee (hereafter ARC) determines would impede the applicant's ability to practice as a DVOMB Approved Provider. - C. Submit to a current background investigation in addition to a state and national criminal history record check pursuant to Section 16-11.8-104(2)(a), C.R.S. - D. Demonstrate community collaboration with local non-profit victim services, probation offices, and task forces.

-4 Spence, C., Cantrell, J., Christie, I., & Samet, W. (2002).
+3 Spence, C., Cantrell, J., Christie, I., & Samet, W. (2002).
 A collaborative approach to the implementation of clinical supervision.
 Journal of Nursing Management, 10, 65-74.; 16-11.8-104(2)(a) C.R.S.
 The board shall require any person who applies for placement, including any person who applies for continued placement, on the approved provider list developed pursuant to section 16-11.8-103 (4) to submit to a current background investigation that goes beyond the scope of the criminal history record check described in section 16-11.8-103 (4) (a) (III) (A).
 In conducting the current background investigation, the board shall obtain reference and criminal history information and recommendations that may be relevant to the applicant's fitness to provide domestic violence offender treatment evaluation or treatment services pursuant to this article.